jonah-ramponi/Running-Model/README.md

 #### Notes
 * Setup to accept optional tag for equation in request, if you wish to pass it instead of switching between env vars
 * used sympy for the math stuff, which should make this easier to extend to other models
 * under scripts/example_api_request.py you can see some examples to make calls.
-To make a call you must first run the api, which I do via python main.py
+To make a call you must first run the api, which I do via python python weekly_mileage_modelling/api/run.py --port 8000
 * see github workflow for how I naively set env vars

 #### Equation 2 derivative